Holiday road trip.

-Joy for the things we celebrate during the holiday season.
-Stress for millions of Americans who will be getting into their vehicles for the traditional holiday adventure.
+Joy for the things we celebrate during the season, and holiday road trip stress for millions of Americans who will be getting into their vehicles for traditional travel adventures.

-A survey conducted by Harris Poll for Chevrolet reveals what stresses holiday travelers most.
+Results of a Harris Poll for Chevrolet revealed what stresses holiday travelers most.

 Here’s what the survey found:

 The vast majority of American parents enjoy taking road trips, and so do their kids.